slimgroup/Seis4CCS.jl/README.md

 # Seis4CCS.jl

-This repository contains scripts to run seismic monitoring of CCS with joint recovery on Azure batch.
+This repository contains scripts to run numerical simulations of seismic monitoring of CCS with joint recovery on Azure batch.
 These scripts are suggested to run from docker image, which will be provided upon request.

 ## TO-DO